joemathew2004/Smart-Vision-Guide/README.md

 ![Project Image](hat_frontside.jpg)

-This project implements a smart assistive device designed to enhance independent navigation for visually impaired individuals.
-It combines real-time object detection, distance measurement, GPS-based navigation, and voice interaction to provide comprehensive environmental awareness and guidance.
+This project implements a smart assistive device, **integrated into a wearable hat**, designed to enhance independent navigation for visually impaired individuals.
+It combines real-time object detection, distance measurement, GPS-based navigation, and voice interaction to provide comprehensive environmental awareness and guidance, all within a discreet and convenient form factor.

 ## Overview

-The system consists of a client device (intended to run on a Raspberry Pi) and a remote server.
+The system, seamlessly housed within a hat, consists of a client device (running on a Raspberry Pi) and a remote server.

 **Client (in `client/`)**